U.S. energy firms tally damages from Hurricane Sally, begin restarts

 Royal Dutch Shell RDSa.L's Mobile, Alabama, chemical plant and refinery reported no serious damage from an initial survey, the company said.
 Chevron said its Pascagoula, Mississippi, oil refinery operated normally through the storm.

-Reporting by Erwin Seba; Writing by Gary McWilliams; Editing by Jonathan Oatis and Bernadette Baum
+Reporting by Erwin Seba; Writing by Gary McWilliams; Editing by Marguerita Choy and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.